UrosHCS/CV/cv.md

 Education
 -----
-2014 **University of Belgrade, Faculty of physical chemistry - PhD**
+2014 - 2017 **University of Belgrade, Faculty of physical chemistry - PhD, unfinished**
-- Currently on third year of studies
+- Passed all exams, doctorate not finished because of career change

 2011 - 2013 **University of Belgrade, Faculty of physical chemistry - Master's degree**